 We are a national, First Nation-directed environmental non-profit organization with charitable status.
 We were established in 1994 by a group of First Nation leaders from across Canada.
 These leaders recognized the need for First Nations to have the capacity to solve environmental problems affecting their lands and resources.

 We work with Indigenous communities to develop and implement sustainable solutions to proactively address environmental issues affecting their lands.
 We approach all our efforts using an integrated approach that combines multiple perspectives and fosters collaborative relationships.
-CIER's work focuses upon meeting First Nation needs, as they define them, and by sharing the tools and solutions we work with First Nations to create.
+CIER's work focuses on meeting First Nation needs, as they define them, and by sharing the tools and solutions we work with First Nations to create.